Kristina01111000/Drws_site/README.md

 - For google doc see if ‘make a copy’ can be put up when they try to request access
 - Look into file upload plugin for fourissimo page -> new plugin from peepso

-still getting emails from 4elifestlye
+still getting emails from 4elifestlye *remind him *

 - rethink the welcome email that gets sent when they sign up for the site